ThilankaWeerasinghe/neurogine_tests/README.md

 FOR MERCHANT SERVICE
-Test cases has written to test the application
+Test cases have written to test the application